telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 #### **Figure 7: FluentControl used within a custom template applied to a Button**
 ![custom button](images/custombtngif.gif)

-> Note that the **MaterialAssist.MouseOverBrush** and **MaterialAssist.PressedBrush** properties, which are responsible for the mouse over and pressed animations, are automatically bound to the templated parent.

 ## See Also
  * [Setting a Theme (Using  Implicit Styles)]({%slug styling-apperance-implicit-styles-overview%})